jorgeferhn/sns-loopback-gateway/README.md

 # sns-loopback-gateway

-Simple Loopback 4 API microservice to interact with AWS SNS SMS Publish API to be used together with other microservices.
+Simple Loopback 4 API microservice to interact with AWS SNS Publish API to send SMS Messages, for now, to be used together with other microservices.
+Additional SNS functionality will be added periodically.

 ## Install dependencies